sccn/sccn.github.io/plugins/SIFT/Chapter-7.-Statistics-in-SIFT.md

 This approach adopts a 3-stage process:

-**1. Identify K ROI’s (clusters).** You may use affinity clustering of sources across subject populations using EEGLAB’s Measure-Product clustering.
+**1. Identify K ROI's (clusters).** You may use affinity clustering of sources across subject populations using EEGLAB's Measure-Product clustering.

 **2. Compute all incoming and outgoing individually statistically significant connections between each pair of ROIs.** To do so, for each connection between 2 clusters, assess if it is significant across subjects, then create a \[ K X K